Neutis/neutis-docs/docs/hardware-integration/preface.md

-These documents provide information about Neutis electrical characteristics and guidance for Neutis integration to your project.
+This section provides information about Neutis electrical specs and guides for developers.
+It includes:

-Documents include:

 * [Electrical characteristics](power.md)